 Due to their high capacity flow rates, ease of maintenance and general robustness, the centrifugal pump is used extensively in many industrial applications all over the world.

 Radial Centrifugal Pump With Volute Casing

 Centrifugal pumps are relatively simple in design and have few components.
 Some of the most common components are listed below.

 A volute casing or diffuser is used to convert kinetic energy to pressure.

 Volute Casing With Impeller (a)

-An impeller rotates and imparts kinetic energy onto the fluid surrounding it due to friction.
-As the impeller rotates, the fluid moves towards the outer periphery of the impeller and its kinetic energy is changed to pressure.
+An impeller rotates and imparts kinetic energy onto the liquid surrounding it due to friction.
+As the impeller rotates, the liquid moves towards the outer periphery of the impeller and its kinetic energy is changed to pressure.

 Compression Packing and Mechanical Seals